-The Australian Criminal Intelligence Commission houses the Australian Gangs Intelligence Coordination Centre (AGICC), which is building and coordinating an intelligence-led response to outlaw motor cycle gangs (OMCGs) and other known gangs operating across state and territory borders.
+The Australian Criminal Intelligence Commission (ACIC) houses the Australian Gangs Intelligence Coordination Centre (AGICC), which is building and coordinating an intelligence-led response to outlaw motor cycle gangs (OMCGs) and other known gangs operating across state and territory borders.

 - develop and maintain the national and transnational picture of criminal gangs impacting on Australia

-- strengthen the coordination and sharing of gang intelligence by complementing existing Commonwealth and State and Territory efforts
+- strengthen the coordination and sharing of gang intelligence by complementing existing Commonwealth and state and territory efforts

 - drive the proactive discovery and development of new criminal gang intelligence insight

-- identify new targeting opportunities to complement existing Commonwealth and State and Territory investigative efforts.
+- identify new targeting opportunities to complement existing Commonwealth and state and territory investigative efforts.